roman-filip/AdventOfCode2021/README.md

 # AdventOfCode2021
-This project contains implementation of programming tasks from Advent of Code for year 2021
+This project contains implementation of programming tasks from [http://adventofcode.com/2021](http://adventofcode.com/2021).

+The tasks are implemented in the **C#** programming language and was developed with **TDD** approach.